Every writer, every correspondent, every person has their own style when setting out their writing and punctuating their work.

 • at least 1.5 space between each line

 • only one space between each sentence.
 Two spaces, which are preferred by many writers, can make spacing across each paragraph and the whole piece very difficult and cause large gaps when the text is justified.
+We hate this.
+Please use only one space.

 In the interests of consistency, the following changes will be made if your work does not meet these standards.